 Similarly than for the plot richness, we can characterize the number of occurrences of each species and the number of plots in which they occur.

 First, each species has a certain frequency in the site-species matrix.
-The frequency of the species can here be defined as its number of individuals in the site-species matrix.
+If we use the abundance site-species matrix (BCI), the frequency of the species can here be defined as its number of individuals.

 ind_sp <- colSums(BCI)